peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 Currently, astronomers and asteroid hunters think we've found less than half the asteroids that cross the Earth's orbit - "Near Earth Objects", or NEOs.
 While calculating probabilities Asteroid 2024 YR4 will hit us, did the one that has a 75% chance of hitting us go undetected?

-Diane Sare, oft time candidate for Senate in New Jersey, suggested to me and a few others that we should convene a few symposia to discuss what should be done about this asteroid threat.
+[Diane Sare](https://thehunterenvoy.org/2024/11/23/who-is-diane-sare-and-why-was-she-on-the-new-york-ballot/), oft time candidate for Senate in New Jersey, suggested to me and a few others that we should convene a few symposia to discuss what should be done about this asteroid threat.
 She specifically suggested this could become a real project that draws all the great national powers together and lays the foundations for a lasting peace.

 Back during the reign of President Obama, Russia proposed a program called "Strategic Defense of Earth", or [SDE](https://www.rt.com/russia/missile-defense-earth-nato-085/), which rang suspiciously reminiscent of Reagan's SDI program.
 The SDE was intended to be an international collaboration around safeguarding the Earth from Asteroid threats.
-After a few meetings on the concept, it sputtered into some more smoke from the Brzezinski kindergarten's post-Cold War demands for nuclear war between Russia and NATO.
+After a few meetings on the concept, it sputtered into some more dissipating smoke in the midst of the Brzezinski kindergarten's post-Cold War demands for nuclear war between Russia and NATO.

 I had a bunch of thoughts about how to cast the issue in a novel way, and decided, instead of wasting an email on it, why not publish all my conspiracy theories online for all to see?